DanielKehoe/learn-rails-copilot/22_Getting_Started.md

 ## Text Editor and Terminal Applications

-I've explained how to use a text editor and terminal application in Book One.
-If you haven't used the Unix command line before, refer to Book One for an introduction.
+I've explained how to use a text editor and terminal application in the book *Learn Ruby on Rails: First Steps*.
+If you haven't used the Unix command line before, refer to the book for an introduction.

 I recommend the [Atom](https://atom.io/) text editor but you may use [Sublime Text](http://www.sublimetext.com/) or any others that provide syntax highlighting.
-Refer to Book One for important instructions about setting up the text editor so you can open a file from the command line.
+Refer to the book *Learn Ruby on Rails: First Steps* for important instructions about setting up the text editor so you can open a file from the command line.

 ## Copying and Pasting Code